 When you add up all these factors (monoculture, low wages received, export-based ‘dependent’ economies) you can better understand why Central American countries struggled to develop an internal consumer market which would help spur economic growth.
 Instead, “the ever expanding cultivation of coffee discouraged food-raising for the home market.
 These countries were condemned to a chronic scarcity of rice, beans, corn, wheat, tobacco, and meat” (Galeano, 120).

 Central Americans are rightly proud of their high quality coffee.
 Some of the best coffee-growing lands in the world are located along its tropical mountainsides.
 But this comes at a price.
 The arrival of coffee in the mid-1800s fundamentally changed the economy, and therefore, the lives of millions of people.
 When we look at economic development, there are no easy paths towards true free-market liberalism, if there even exists such a thing.
-An alternative economic policy for developing countries are called; ‘import-substitution’ economies.
+An alternative economic policy for developing countries is called; ‘import-substitution’ economies.
 In this economic model, state-subsidized development (infrastructure, industry, agriculture) replaces foreign imports.
 The goal is to reduce a country’s dependence on foreign investments and the fickle nature of the global markets.

 While ‘import-substitution’ sounds great, it does have its limits.
 Williamson notes that “the process of state-subsidized inward-looking development could be kept going only by borrowing abroad to cover the yawning deficits between national income and expenditure.
 There followed a mad spiral of irresponsible, profit-driven lending and unwise borrowing, in which Western bankers as much as Latin American officials appeared to overlook the implications of taking out huge loans on ‘floating’ instead of fixed interest rates” (Williamson, 365).
 This unmitigated lending adds yet another layer to the mountain of foreign debt accumulated by Central American countries, so much so that by the 1980s “most Third World countries found it impossible to meet their interest payments” (Williamson, 366).